svirant/DonutDongle/README.md

                          //
                          //  ** Recommended to remove any /profile/SVS/S0_<user defined>.rt4 profiles and leave this option "false" if using in tandem with the Scalable Video Switch. **
                          //
-                         // set true to load "Remote" profile 12 (if SVS=0) when all ports are in-active on 1st Extron switch (and 2nd if connected).
+                         // set "true" to load "Remote Profile 12" instead of "S0_<user definted>.rt4" (if SVS=0) when all ports are in-active on 1st Extron switch (and 2nd if connected).
                          // You can assign it to a generic HDMI profile for example.
                          // If your device has a 12th input, SVS will be used instead.
-"IF" you also have an active 2nd Extron Switch, remote profile 12
+"If" you also have an active 2nd Extron Switch, Remote Profile 12
                          // will only load if "BOTH" switches have all in-active ports.
                          //
                          //
-                         // If SVS=1, /profile/SVS/ "S0_<user defined>.rt4" will be used instead of remote profile 12
+                         // If SVS=1, /profile/SVS/ "S0_<user defined>.rt4" will be used instead of Remote Profile 12
                          //
-                         // If SVS=2, remote profile 12 will be used for gscart/gcomp
+                         // If SVS=2, Remote Profile 12 will be used instead of "S0_<user defined>.rt4"
                          //
                          //
                          // default is false // also recommended to set false to filter out unstable Extron inputs that can result in spamming the RT4K with profile changes